Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **UPDATES**

-MGS has been hard at work since it's last github update!
-MGS has released new and improved features of commands!
-We are working to release them to you!
+All commands have been fixed & modified!
+We are currently working to add more, so just stay put.

 [Main Page](#MGS-Discord-Bot)